-Alcohol is not recommended in pregnancy.
-The Department of Health recommend from abstaining as there really is no clear cut evidence to suggest even small amounts are okay
+Alcohol in pregnancy.
+It is not recommended.
+The Department of Health recommend from abstaining as there really is no clear cut evidence to suggest even small amounts are okay.

-Saying this we are all adults and we can make our own decisions about having a little to drink when pregnant.
+Saying this we are all adults and we can make our own decisions about having alcohol in pregnancy.
 It is another one of those things that is probably going to divide; everyone is different.

 I have heard about girls feeling extremely uncomfortable when out in public, pregnant and having a little tipple.
 I have heard about some places refusing to serve a pregnant lady.
 I have heard about friends getting scathing comments if choosing to drink when pregnant.